oracle-livelabs/database-maa/recovery-service/DB-custom-auto-backup/DB-custom-auto-backup.md

 ## Introduction

 This lab shows you how to customize automatic backups for the Oracle Database with Autonomous Recovery Service as the backup destination.
-The initial backup configuration was completed to save time during the lab.
+The initial default backup configuration to Autonomous Recovery Service was completed to save time during the lab.

 Estimated Time: 5 minutes